-GSWC, three other IOWUs and the California Water Association (CWA) filed applications with the CPUC for rehearing on this matter, which the CPUC denied in September 2021.
-Subsequently, GSWC, the three other IOWUs and CWA each separately filed a petition with the California Supreme Court (Court) to review the CPUC's decision revoking prior authorization of the WRAM and MCBA.
-In May 2022, the Court granted the petition for writ of review, and subsequently ordered all of the IOWUs and CWA to file opening briefs by September 1.
-The CPUC's opening brief is due by November 15 and reply briefs are due by December 15.
+In October 2020, GSWC, three other California IOWUs, and the California Water Association (CWA) filed applications with the CPUC for rehearing on the discontinuation of the WRAM and MCBA, which the CPUC denied in September 2021.
+Each separately filed petitions with the California Supreme Court (Court) to review the matter.
+In May 2022, the Court granted the petition for writ of review and ordered the IOWUs and CWA to file opening briefs, which were filed on September 1.
+In November, the Court denied a motion that had been filed by the CPUC requesting dismissal of the IOWU's and CWA's petition since the state had passed SB 1469.
+As a result of the denial, the CPUC's answer to the opening brief was filed on December 9 and the IOWUs filed their reply brief on January 13, 2023.
 There is no timeline for the Court to complete their review.
 At this time, management cannot predict the final outcome of this matter.